HussainAther/CartRebornOOPReact/README.md

 5. Update the MongoDB configuration:

-Open the `database.ts` file in the src directory.
+* Open the `database.ts` file in the src directory.
-Replace the MongoDB connection URL, database name, and collection names with your MongoDB setup.
+* Replace the MongoDB connection URL, database name, and collection names with your MongoDB setup.
-Save the changes to the database.ts file.
+* Save the changes to the database.ts file.

 6. Build the TypeScript code:

-    ```bash
+    ```
     npm run build
     ```

 7. Run the program:

-    ```bash
+    ```
     npm start
     ```